Mate Parlov: Professional career

 Parlov won twelve of his first thirteen fights as a professional boxer before successfully challenging for the European light-heavyweight title.
 In 1976, he faced the future world champion Matthew Saad Muhammad.
 In their first fight in Milan, scheduled for eight rounds, he was defeated following the referee's decision.
 In a rematch, he and Muhammad struggled to a ten-round draw.
 After successfully defending the European title three times, he met Miguel Angel Cuello in Milan for the WBC world light-heavyweight title in January 1978.
-The two men had been scheduled to meet in the quarter-finals at the Munich Olympics, but Cuello withdrew due to an injury.
+The two men had been scheduled to meet in the quarter-finals at the Munich Olympics, but the Argentine Cuello withdrew due to an injury.
 Parlov knocked out Cuello in the ninth round to become the first professional world champion from a communist country.
 Parlov lost the title on his second defense and would later challenge for the world cruiser-weight title without success.